 - In the private Etosha Heights Reserve, Safarihoek Lodge is unusual amongst safari lodges in offering discount rates for children up to the age of 18.
 This makes it (and its sister properties on the reserve) great value on a family holiday to Namibia.

 - For many, the draw of the Etosha Heights Reserve is the chance to see some of Namibia's larger animals.
 However, with a superb split-level hide and expert guides, Safarihoek Lodge also offers some very rewarding birdwatching.

 - Photography holidays

 - Safarihoek Lodge boasts a spectacular split-level hide overlooking a pumped waterhole.
-Designed by a Namibian photographer in conjunction with the lodge it allows for spectacular closeup photography of the reserve’s animals and birdlife.
+Designed by a Namibian photographer in conjunction with the lodge, it allows for superb close-up photography of the reserve's animals and birdlife.

 - See ideas for Photography holidays